HiTECNOLOGYs/cl-charms/README.md

 code.
 In the future, however, `cl-charms` may break compatibility with `cl-ncurses`.

-`cl-charms` has been developed by it's original author, Abhishek Reddy (abhishek@abhishek.geek.nz), since beginning of October 2010 for quite some time, then abandoned for unknown reason.
+`cl-charms` has been developed by its original author, Abhishek Reddy (abhishek@abhishek.geek.nz), since beginning of October 2010 for quite some time, then abandoned for unknown reason.
 After that, in 2014, Mark Fedurin (hitecnologys@gmail.com) took responsibility for keeping